NoXPhasma/protondb_faq/README.md

 ```
 (GAME-ID) must be replaced with the game id for example 4000 for Garry´s Mod, you can use [SteamDB](https://steamdb.info) to find out what id your game have.

-(Steam-folder) must be replaced with your .steam folder loaction.
+(Steam-folder) must be replaced with your .steam folder location.

 Here is an example